2013

 Bolton Council

-Bolton Council has cascaded lessons learned throughout the organisation and implemented measures to improve systems, processes, and officer training.
-They will also oversee the full implementation of
+Action Planned (AI summary) Bolton Council has cascaded lessons learned and has an action plan in place to improve systems, processes, and officer training, which they will oversee the full implementation of.

 Partially Responded